RobertoPrevato/K8sStudies/docs/index.md

 # Personal Kubernetes studies ⚓

-This repository contains my personal studies and notes on [**Kubernetes**](https://kubernetes.io/), including various configurations, deployments, and other related topics.
+This repository contains my personal notes and studies on [**Kubernetes**](https://kubernetes.io/), including various configurations, deployments, and other related topics.

-These notes are intended for **personal use**, but they may be useful for knowledge sharing.
+These notes are primarily for **personal reference**, but may also be helpful for sharing knowledge with others.
+Some of the information I write here will likely be wrong or not according to best practices, because these are genuine studies, and I am still learning.

 The opinions expressed in these notes are my own and do **not** represent the views of my employer.

 ## A foreword on vendor lock-in